Black History Oratorical Contest

 Students are grouped and compete within two categories: Underclassmen (Grades 9 and 10) and Upperclassmen (Grades 11 and 12).
 1st, 2nd, and 3rd place individual winners from each category are selected by a panel of judges and will receive prizes.

-Students recite original or published speeches, poems, or skits that relate to the theme: "Success Runs in My Race".
+Students recite original or published speeches, poems, or skits that relate to the theme: "2020: The Revolution Is Televised".

 The oration will be graded on (1) content, (2) diction, (3) tone, (4) creativity and (5) stage presence.